onap/aai-model-loader/Readme.md

 * polls the UEB/DMaap cluster for notification events
 * downloads artifacts from SDC upon receipt of a distribution event
 * pushes distribution components to A&AI

+### VNF Catalog loading

+The Model Loader supports two methods for supplying VNF Catalog data for loading into A&AI:

+* Embedded TOSCA image and vendor data<br/>VNF Catalog data can be embedded within the TOSCA yaml files contained in the CSAR.

+* VNF Catalog XML files<br/>VNF Catalog data in the form of XML files can be supplied in the CSAR under the path `Artifacts/Deployment/VNF_CATALOG`

+**Note: Each CSAR should provide VNF Catalog information using only one of the above methods.
+If a CSAR contains both TOSCA and XML VNF Catalog information, a deploy failure will be logged and published to SDC, and no VNF Catalog data will be loaded into A&AI**

 ## Compiling Model Loader

 Model Loader can be compiled by running `mvn clean install`